pitr-ch/pitr-ch.github.com/presentations/2015/fosdem/slides.md

 -   Adds precompiled C extensions
 -   or they are compiled on installation.
--   It is never a dependency of a gem.
+-   It should never be dependency of another gem.
 -   Always same version numbers.
 -   Just put following in `Gemfile`.